-After you complete basic training and pass a probationary work period, you enter a structured education program to become a health care assistant that you complete while you are working.
+After you complete basic training, you enter a structured education program to become a health care assistant that you complete while you are working.

 - The program is delivered as a partnership between your employer and an established post-secondary institution

 - It will take about a year complete and is provided to you at no cost

 Health care support workers will be paid $785 a week while attending class or participating in clinical training as part of the education program.

 It is mandatory that participants successfully complete the health care assistant training program.

 - Employees who do not undertake the health care assistant training are not be eligible to work as a health care support workers and have their salary paid by the Province

 On completion of the program, you earn a recognized post-secondary credential and are eligible to register as a health care assistant.